 Policy and Prevention Outcome: Continually improve practices and controls that reduce and prevent the effects of toxic contaminants below levels that harm aquatic systems and humans.
 Build on existing programs to reduce the amount and effects of PCBs in the Bay and watershed.
 Use research findings to evaluate the implementation of additional policies, programs and practices for other contaminants that need to be further reduced or eliminated.

-Policy and Prevention Baseline: Derived from information provided by jurisdiction agencies responsible for issuing fish consumption advisories and implementation of Clean Water Act programs.
+Policy and Prevention Baseline: Derived from information provided by jurisdiction agencies responsible for issuing fish consumption advisories and implementation of Clean Water Act (CWA) programs.

 Extensive fish consumption advisories and widespread contamination of fish